timvieira/blog/content/gradient-of-product.md

 algorithm for computing the gradient with $\bigo(n^2)$ time and $\bigo(1)$ space (other than the space to store the $n$ functions) and ended up with a $\bigo(n)$ time $\bigo(n)$ space algorithm with a little clever thinking.
-What I'm saying is autodiff---even if you don't use a magical package---tells us that an efficient algorithm for the gradient always exists.
+What I'm saying is autodiff&mdash;even if you don't use a magical package&mdash;tells us that an efficient algorithm for the gradient always exists.
 Furthermore, it tells you how to derive it manually, if you are so inclined.
 The key is to reuse intermediate quantities (hence the increase in space).